rflorenc/kube_dev_sessions/sessions/session_1/README.md

 > :warning: **If you are using zsh on MacOSX**: Ensure you are using the latest version of bash since the build scripts use `mapfile` which isn't supported by zsh.

 ```
 cd ${GOPATH_K8S}

-# Obviously you can build any branch
+# Obviously you can build any branch.
+# e.g.: git checkout master
 git checkout v1.12.3

 make quick-release
 ```